Valse-Impromptu (Liszt)

-Valse-Impromptu, S.213, is a waltz for solo piano composed by Franz Liszt in the key of A-flat major.
+"Valse-Impromptu", S.213, is a waltz for solo piano composed by Franz Liszt in the key of A♭ major.

 First published in 1852, the piece is believed to have been composed between 1842 and 1852.
-A longer and lesser-heard version, Valse-Impromptu with Later Additions (c.
+A longer and lesser-heard version, "Valse-Impromptu with Later Additions" (c.
 1880, S.213a), was recorded for the first time by Australian pianist Leslie Howard as part of his complete recordings of Liszt's piano works.
 Depending on tempo, performances of the original Valse are approximately 5 1/2 minutes, while the extended version is about 1 1/2 minute longer.

-Although it is not considered one of Liszt's better-known pieces, Valse-Impromptu has been recorded by such pianists as Josef Hofmann, Georges Cziffra (DVD) and Jorge Bolet, and frequently appears in collections of the composer's piano music.
+Although it is not considered one of Liszt's better-known pieces, "Valse-Impromptu" has been recorded by many notable pianists.